weimarnetz/hopglass.weimarnetz.de/README.md

 ## Setup Hopglass

-This is only for the client - not the server.
+We only use the hopglass webclient - not the hopglass-server.

 You need a recent nodejs + npm (tested on 8.x)